-Meditation practice: Tuesdays 12pm-1pm, and drop-in class with Sensei on Wednesdays 12pm-1pm during semester, in room WB235.
+Meditation practice: Tuesdays 12pm-1pm, and drop-in class with Sensei on Wednesdays 12pm-1pm during semester, in room WB112.

-Christian - Catholic – Father Bernie ThomasContact details
+Christian - Catholic Chaplain – Father Bernie ThomasContact details

 Available by appointment.

-Bernie is based at Newman Hall Chaplaincy office - 16 Waterloo Quadrant, Auckland Central from Tuesday to Friday and is available during those times for spiritual counselling, reconciliation or even just a chat and coffee.
+Bernie is based at Newman Hall Chaplaincy office - 16 Waterloo Quadrant, Auckland Central on Monday, Tuesday, Thursday and Friday and is available during those times for spiritual counselling, reconciliation or even just a chat and coffee.

 Bernie is a Roman Catholic Priest, and was ordained to the priesthood in 2002.
-Bernie received his Bachelor of Theology and Graduate Diploma in Theology from Auckland University.
-Over the last 20 years Bernie has been involved in adult and school student retreat ministry as well as 6 years in parish ministry (2 years in Mangere Bridge and 4 years in Brisbane).
+Bernie received his Bachelor of Theology and Graduate Diploma in Theology from the University of Auckland.
+Over the last 20 years Bernie has been involved in adult and school student retreat ministry as well as six years in parish ministry (two years in Mangere Bridge and four years in Brisbane).
 He has also in the past been a lay missionary in Papua New Guinea and Samoa.
-This year he has also been asked to take on parish responsibilities of the Catholic Parish on Waiheke Island where he will be living during the year - and commuting each day to his base at Newman Hall for chaplaincy ministry.
+In 2016 he was asked to take on parish responsibilities of the Catholic Parish on Waiheke Island where he will be living during the year - and commuting each day to his base at Newman Hall for chaplaincy ministry.

 Phone 021 0242 3909

 Dr Graeme Sterne has studied at Waikato, Auckland, Massey and AUT universities.
 His interest in following Christ grew during his undergraduate study years when he was searching for meaning and purpose.
 His spiritual journey has included mentoring, study, meditation and ministry.
-He has worked at World Vision New Zealand and now teaches Communication at AUT University.
+He has worked at World Vision New Zealand and now teaches Communication at AUT.
 He completed his PhD in Public Relations at AUT in 2012.
-He is currently City Leader for ISMNZ (International Student Ministry).
+Graeme is currently City Leader for the International Student Ministry of New Zealand (ISMNZ).
 His interest in working with people from different nations has grown from experiences in university teaching and meditation on the teachings of Jesus Christ.